KevinBorjaAnalytics/Project-Pizza-Restaurant-Sales/README.md

 ![alt text](assets/4_average_order_value.png)

 **Insight:**
 The Average Order Value is 16.82.
 This appears to be on the lower side, especially when the cheapest item is priced at 9.75 and the most expensive is 35.95, resulting in a difference of 26.20.

 It seems that customers typically order one pizza and often opt for the more affordable options.

+**recommendation:**
+Highlight Affordable Options: Feature your best-value pizzas prominently on the menu, making it easier for customers to find and choose them.

-1. How well are we utilizing our seating capacity?
+#### 5. How well are we utilizing our seating capacity?
 (we have 15 tables and 60 seats)

 To undercover how effectively the seating capacity is being utilized without a dedicated dataset to provide this information we must first must make a few assumptions in order to reach an accurate estimation.

 Secondly, using what we know; July (month), Friday (day), and 12 PM (hour) are the busiest periods in their respective segmentations.
 Therefore, we have picked '2015-07-17' which contains all the busiest periods in one date.

 **Ultilizing Seating Capacity Based On Number Of Table:**